opnfv/promise/requirements/glossary.rst

    Physical resource
       Actual resources in NFVI; not visible to Consumer.

+   Resource zone
+      A set of NFVI hardware and software resources logically grouped according to physical isolation and redundancy capabilities or to certain administrative policies for the NFVI [NFVIFA010]_

    VIM
       Virtualized Infrastructure Manager; functional block that is responsible for controlling and managing the NFVI compute, storage and network